 The tactic of "flooding" in Australian Rules Football is a version of this, having so many players around the ball and likely opposition targets that the opposition can't get a clean possession.
 The Sydney Swans are noted exponents of this, while in the 2013 Preliminary Final, Fremantle did it well enough to beat Sydney at their own game.

-Anyone making use of a one-handed weapon and a held shield in D&D is a lesser example of this trope regardless of their class.
-Though there is no particular mobility loss from using a shield, there is a substantial loss of offensive power compared to a two handed weapon.
-As is the case in any game where enemies are not compelled to attack you the enemies tend to simply walk around the Turtle to engage more threatening units.
-D&D is also subject to the Armor Is Useless trope, thereby negating the point of such an approach.
+Anyone making use of a one-handed weapon and a held shield in D&D is a lesser example of this trope regardless of their class, suffering a substantial loss of offensive power compared to a two handed weapon.
+(D&D is also subject to the Armor Is Useless trope, thereby negating the point of such an approach.)

 ROB from Super Smash Bros.
 Brawl could count as this.
 Thousands of Smashers already complain about ROB players' campy styles, throwing projectiles around, using a quick damaging move when the enemy gets close and using the time gained to switch to the other side of the field and repeat.
 He even has a back-aerial attack with considerable strength that can punish anyone trying to pursue him.
 Unlike monsters like Toon Link, he doesn't have great strength and speed in most of his standard moves and can't outrun most characters, while being very heavy and having an extremely good recovery move.